-The scheme identifies the type of protocol and URL you are linking to and therefore how the resource should be retrieved.
-For example, most Web pages use something called the Hypertext Transfer Protocol (HTTP) to pass information to you which is why most Web pages start with http://.
+The scheme identifies the type of protocol and URL you are linking to and therefore, how the resource should be retrieved.
+For example, most web browsers use Hypertext Transfer Protocol (HTTP) to pass information to communicate with the web servers and this is the reason a URL starts with http://.

-There are other schemes available and you can use based on your requirement:
+There are other schemes available and you can use either of them based on your requirement:

-The host address is where a Web site can be found, either the IP address (four sets of numbers between 0 and 258, for example 126.96.36.199 ) or more commonly the domain name for a site such as www.tutorialspoint.com.
-Note that "www" is not actually part of the domain name although it is often used in the host address.it has nothing to do with the protocol used.
+The host address is where a website can be found, either the IP address (four sets of numbers between 0 and 255, for example 22.214.171.124 ) or more commonly the domain name for a site such as www.tutorialspoint.com.
+Note that "www" is not actually part of the domain name although it is often used in the host address.

 The filepath always begins with a forward slash character, and may consist of one or more directory or folder names.
 Each directory name is separated by forward slash characters and the filepath may end with a filename at the end.
 Here index.htm is the filename which is available in html directory:

-Credentials are a way of specifying a username and password for a password-protected part of a site.
-The credentials come before the host address, and are separated from the host address by an @ sign.
+Using credentials is a way of specifying a username and password for a password-protected part of a site.
+The credentials come before the host address, and they are separated from the host address by an @ sign.
 Note how the username is separated from the password by a colon.
 The following URL shows the username admin and the password admin123:

 Using the above URL, you can authenticate administrator and if provided ID and Password are correct then administrator will have access on index.htm file available in admin directory.

 You can use a telnet URL to connect to a server as follows :